optimizacija/arch-notes/crypto-currency/notes.md

 no matter how many fake users you create, you still need to provide PoW for each of them.
 So you can't really easily fake your nodes

+- costs electricity -> environmental impact

+### PoS
+PoS nodes put collateral in the blockchain
+- that they're going to behave honestly if they missbehave, they're going to be slashed/removed from the network and their staked funds will be taken away from them

+validators are randomly chosen which one is going to propose a valid block
+- and other nodes validate
+blockchains are deterministic, so we can't truly use random validators
+- ETH 2 uses "randout", this is a DAO that collectively chooses a random validator

+-> considered slightly less decentralized network due to staking cost that's needed for participation

+# Attacks
+## Sybil attack
+- user creates a tonne of psuedo accounts to influence a network

+difficult on PoW blockchains because user would need to do a lot of mining

+## 51% attack
+if you contain the longest chain & you have 51% of the network nodes you can create a fork of the network and bring the network on your longest chain